 EXP: Carol started a new class & was immediately in awe of the professor.
 She began staying after class, asking all sorts of questions, unconsciously flirting a little.
 The teacher became less & less responsive or available.
 Carol kept trying to hold his attention, but finally felt the rejection, became very angry & stormed off, telling everyone else what a jerk he was.

 b.
 VARIATION: Making a new lover the “Answer to all my prayers!”
-Believing ‘This is the one!” or immediately making a new friend into a BFF, without taking the time to find out:
+Believing ‘This is the one!”
+OR immediately making a new friend into a BFF, without taking the time to find out:

 • who this person really is (their true self)

-• how you’ll feel about them, in a year
+• how you’ll feel about them, in a year or less

-• what personal problems the person may have
+• what personal problems they may have

-• how their issues are going to affect you
+• how their ‘issues’ are going to affect you

-• are they actually who they seem to be
+• are they actually who they seem to be?

-• how your issues will impact them, etc.
+• how your issues will impact them? etc.

 • AND, if we are truly compatible. ➼ To know that, we have to have a clear sense of our own identity, good boundaries, reasonable self-esteem, not too much anxiety about abandonment, tolerate imperfection & have the ability to ‘go slowly’!